 The term Franchise is part of our daily language but what does it really mean?
-It is a right or license granted by a Franchise Company to a business to use the Company's name to sell its products or services in exchange for an initial franchise fee and ongoing royalties.
+It is a right or license granted by a Franchise Company to a business.
+This allows the business to use the Company’s name to sell its products or services in exchange for an initial franchise fee and ongoing royalties.
 Franchise Companies invest hundreds of thousands of dollars in some cases to develop a strategy to gain huge market share!
-Although Franchise Companies account for only approximately 10-12% of all retail and service businesses.
-They receive almost 50% of the retail and service dollars spent in the United States annually.
-Franchise Companies have sales of over 1 trillion, 500 Billion and are growing!
+Although Franchise Companies account for approximately, only 10-12% of all retail and service business they receive almost 50% of the retail and service dollars spent in the United States annually.
+Currently, franchise companies have sales of over $1 trillion, 500 billion and growing!

-Royalties are the magic that make the formula work.
+Royalties are the magic that makes the formula work.
 What would it cost you to hire a management, marketing, training and customer support team?
-The answer clearfix is a lot more than a typical owner would ever spend!
+The answer is a lot more than a typical owner would ever spend!
 The vast majority of royalties are only between 4% and 8%.
-A franchisor provides you with ongoing knowledge, assistance and support so you can reach your financial goals!
-It's worth it!
+A franchisor provides you with ongoing knowledge, assistance, and support so you can reach your financial goals.
+So the nominal royalty fee is worth it!

 What are the fees associated with buying a franchise?